exercism/v3/languages/python/exercises/concept/chaitanas-colossal-coaster/.docs/introduction.md

 ["Bruce", "Natasha", "Thor", "Tony"]
 ```

-If you want the sort to be in descending order, you can use the reverse parameter:
+If you want the sort to be in descending order, you can pass the reverse argument:

 ```python
 >>> names = ["Tony", "Natasha", "Thor", "Bruce"]